Angels One Five: Plot

-This earns Septic the wrath of his new squadron leader, Bill Ponsford (Andrew Osborn), because he damaged a replacement aircraft.
-The crash also injures the ligaments in Septic's neck, which he is able to self-diagnose, as he had been a medical student before the war.
-The next morning, Septic is told by Group Captain "Tiger" Small (Jack Hawkins) that he will not be able to fly until his neck is healed, so he will instead serve in the operations room.
+This earns Septic the wrath of his new squadron leader, Bill Ponsford, because he damaged a replacement aircraft.
+The crash also injures the ligaments in Septic's neck, which he is able to self-diagnose, since he was studying medicine before the war.
+The next morning Septic is told by Group Captain "Tiger" Small that he will not be able to fly until his neck is healed, so he will instead serve in the operations room.

 Several days later, with the risk of a bombing raid on the airfield and all of Pimpernel Squadron's Hurricanes scrambled, Tiger orders all aircraft to take off and fly out of harm's way until the raid is over.
 With Tiger quickly assembling all available pilots and finding aircraft to fly, Septic wins a foot race with Small to claim the last spare Hurricane for himself.
 He then proceeds to shoot down a Messerschmitt Bf 110 from the attacking force.
-His delight is short-lived when he is admonished by Small and Sqn Ldr Peter Moon (Michael Denison) for leaving his radio set on transmit, preventing the returning Hurricanes from being warned to divert to an undamaged airfield.
+His delight is short-lived when he is admonished by Small and Sqn Ldr Peter Moon for leaving his radio set on transmit, preventing the returning Hurricanes from being warned to divert to an undamaged airfield.
 A crestfallen Septic returns to his ground duties.

 Eventually, a reinstated Septic joins in Pimpernel's operations but he is mortally wounded while shooting down a German aircraft.
-His last words are heard over the Sector control room tannoy (public-address system), when he tells Small that their planned return foot race will have to be "postponed indefinitely".
+His last words are heard over the Sector control room tannoy, when he tells Small that their planned return foot race (intended to prove whether or not Small could have beaten him to the spare Hurricane) will have to be "postponed indefinitely".
 Small replies "Your message received and understood.
 Out".
-The final shot is of Squadron Leader Clinton's wife Nadine (Dulcie Gray) hanging an oil lamp in the ruins of their bungalow to aid returning pilots.
+The final shot is of Squadron Leader Clinton's wife Nadine hanging an oil lamp in the ruins of their bungalow to aid returning pilots.